 — Review and Herald, July 12, 1887

-Father God, I empty my soul of everything that is corrupting.
-I surrender my heart to You and seek to yoke up with Christ as my companion and friend.
+Father God, I long to yoke up with Christ as my companion and friend.
+I surrender all to You and empty my soul of everything that corrupts.
 By living faith I keep my eyes fixed upon Your glory and grasp the precious promise, “Draw near to God and He will draw near to you.”
-I cling to Your promise and believe I shall have it.
-Fill my whole heart with the living bread from heaven, O Lord.
-I praise You for Your presence abiding with me!
+You said the blessing is mine and I must have it, I believe I shall have it!
+I can do nothing good on my own, You are my strength.
+O Lord, I hold firmly to You and praise You for Your presence abiding with me!